gnolang/gno/docs/getting-started/using-gnokey.md

 EVENTS:     []
 ```

-Let's analyze the output:
+Let's analyze the output, which is standard for any `gnokey` transaction:
-- `GAS WANTED: 8000000` - the original amount of gas specified for the transaction
+- `GAS WANTED: 200000` - the original amount of gas specified for the transaction
 - `GAS USED:   117564` - the gas used to execute the transaction
 - `HEIGHT:     3990` - the block number at which the transaction was executed at
 - `EVENTS:     []` - events emitted by the transaction, in this case, none